On Wednesday, January 8th, 2020 at approximately 1:00 am, Sean Michael Neil passed peacefully into eternity after an unexpected fall.

 A Celebration of Life will be held for Sean at 2:00 p.m. on Saturday, February 1, 2020 at Trinity on Jackson Church 2715 E. Jackson Blvd.
 Elkhart, IN.
 Hartzler-Gutermuth-Inman Funeral Home is in charge of arrangements.

-To send flowers to Sean's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Sean M. Neil, please visit our floral store.